Fresh Summer Tomato Soup

 Instructions

-• Wash the tomatoes.
-Dry 2 lbs and cut the tomatoes in half.
-Place them on the baking sheet, cut side up.
-Sprinkle with salt and pepper and drizzle with olive oil.
-Roast in oven for approx. for 1 hour.
+• Wash, dry and cut the tomatoes in half.
+Place them on a baking sheet, lined with parchment paper, cut side up.
+Season with salt & pepper and drizzle with olive oil.
+(NOTE 1)

 • Cut basil in fine shreds; use the chiffonade technique.
 Create a pile of basil leaves, one atop the next etc. Roll the leaves and then cut small strips.